“I know I need to take care of myself, but I feel so much guilt for doing so.”

 In order to love others with all of your heart, mind, and soul, you must first love your neighbor as yourself.

 Did you catch this part of the verse?
-It is the most critical part to this truth.
+It is the most critical part of this truth.

 If you are not loving yourself, then how will you love those God has placed in your life to care for?